-Grover Cleveland Presidential Dollar (Second Term)
+Grover Cleveland 2nd Term Presidential Dollar

 After serving as the 22nd President from 1885-1889, Grover Cleveland lost his bid for reelection to Benjamin Harrison.
 Cleveland ran against Harrison again in the following election and this time prevailed.
 His second term from 1893-1897, was marked by the Panic of 1893 and attempts to deal with an economic depression.